James-dev-2025/PartyPeople/README.md

 #### Task 3 answer
 I Achieved this by creating a Linking Table called EmployeeEvent and a Repository for it.

+I made sure to respect the maximum capacity prop on the Event.
+There is a db constraint on the new table and some general checks in the controllers to return errors if a request attempts to go over the capacity.
+The Edit Event Form will now show a validation error if edditing the maximum capacity below the amount of attendees

 The Employee display page was extended to show a list of events that employee has/will attend

 The Event display page was extended to manage employees who are attending an event.
 Here you can search for employees that are not currently attending the event and add them.
 There is also the ability to remove them if needed.
+Here the button to Add a new employee will disable itself when the event has reached capacity and undisable itself when a employee is deleted.

-The html and javascript used for this searchable select is generic so if I wanted to add similar functionality to the employee page to manage which events that employee is attending the front end code could be reused.
+The javascript used for this searchable select is generic so if I wanted to add similar functionality to the employee page to manage which events that employee is attending the front end code could be reused.
 All that would be required is a new endpoint to get Events that the employee is not currently attending.

 ### Task 4
 Koderly would like to track which drinks should be ordered for employees.
 Can you extend the functionality to allow each employee to optionally specify a ‘Favourite Drink’?